US Expat Taxes for Americans Living in Russia– What You Need to Know

 Russia raises the majority of its tax revenue from taxing oil and gas corporations, so personal taxes are relatively low.

 There’s a flat-rate personal income tax rate for Russian residents of 13%, while non-residents pay 30% on any Russian-sourced income.
-Expats are considered a resident for tax purposes if they spend over 183 days in Russia in a 12 month period that overlaps with the tax year, or if they have a permanent home in Russia.
+Expats are considered a resident for tax purposes if they spend at least 183 days in Russia in a 12 month period that overlaps with the tax year, or if they have a permanent home in Russia.

 There are several other personal taxes, including a property tax, and a land tax.